Having a stem cell transplant can be an intense and stressful time for everyone involved – including your partner, family and friends.

 Your sibling might have donated their stem cells for your transplant.
 They obviously did this because they wanted to help, but it can be a stressful situation for them too.
 All siblings worry if their brother or sister’s transplant is going to be a success – but some of them feel guilty or even responsible if it’s not.

 Our Donating your stem cells to a relative page has been put together to help them work through these feelings.

 Even if you didn’t receive your stem cells from your sibling, it’s still a tough time for them.
 They may be disappointed, frustrated or even angry they weren’t able to be your donor.
 They may also feel unimportant and a little forgotten, especially if they are young and other family members focus on you and your recovery most of the time.

 It’s likely you’ll make new friends on your transplant journey.
 Friendships like these support you in ways that other friends and family might struggle with, because they are experiencing the same thing as you.
 For that reason, many people form deep, life-long friendships during this time.

 While you’re recovering from your transplant, it can sometimes be difficult to keep in contact with your long-term friends.
 In the early stages of recovery you might have to limit the amount of time you spend with friends due to concerns about getting an infection, for example.

 Some friends will continue to make you laugh and help to support you, but others may find it more difficult.
 You might find that your relationships with some friends change and become a little awkward.
 This is often because they are uncomfortable with the situation and worry about saying the wrong thing.
 If you notice this and feel comfortable doing it, try to encourage your friends to be open and to ask questions about things they don’t understand.

-Macmillan Cancer Support also offers more information about talking to children about cancer.
+Macmillan Cancer Support offers further information on talking to children about cancer.